BioPAL/governance/conduct/enforcement.md

 It is important to retain an archive of all activities of this committee to ensure consistency in behavior and provide institutional memory for the project.
-To assist in this, the default channel of discussion for this committee will be the BioPAL mailing list accessible to current and future members of the committee as well as members of the Steering Council upon justified request.
+To assist in this, the default channel of discussion for this committee will be the BioPAL e-mail list accessible to current and future members of the committee as well as members of the Steering Council upon justified request.
 If the Committee finds the need to use off-list communications (e.g. phone calls for early/rapid response), it should in all